Surfaces and other Peano Continua with no Generic Chains: Peano Continua and Chains

 In this preliminary section we briefly introduce Peano continua and their spaces of maximal connected chains.
 We refer to \cites{nadler2017continuum, illanes1999hyperspaces} for a more thorough presentation of these topics.

 A \emph{continuum} is a compact connected metrizable space.
 A \emph{Peano continuum} is a locally connected continuum.
-An \emph{arc} is a homeomorphic image of the interval $[0,1]$; a \emph{continuum theoretical graph} is a set composed of finitely many arcs that intersect each other at most in their endpoints; a \emph{continuum theoretical tree} is a connected continuum theoretical graph that contains no \emph{simple closed curve}, meaning no homeomorphic copy of $S^1$.
+An \emph{arc} is a homeomorphic image of the interval $[0,1]$; a \emph{continuum theoretical graph} is a space composed of finitely many arcs that intersect each other at most in their endpoints; a \emph{continuum theoretical tree} is a connected continuum theoretical graph that contains no simple closed curve.

 We refer the reader to \cite{nadler2017continuum}*{Chapter VIII} for the proofs of the following basic properties of Peano continua which will be implicitly used throughout the rest of the paper. \begin{enumerate} \item Every Peano continuum is arcwise connected. \item Every open connected subset of a Peano continuum is arcwise connected. \item Whenever $U$ is an open connected subset of a Peano continuum and $F\subseteq U$ is a finite set of points, there exists a continuum theoretical tree $T\subseteq U$ with $F\subseteq T$. \end{enumerate}